tydinand/generic-api/Readme.md

 >- GenricController as a function GetPosts.
 This specific funtion is now available on all repositories.

->- Added post controller to show how to can extend one (post) repository with specific funtions.
+>- Added post controller to show how to extend one (post) repository with specific funtions.

 Good luke with this code example.